traefik/traefik/docs/content/routing/services/index.md

 #### Sticky sessions

-When sticky sessions are enabled, a cookie is set on the initial request to track which server handles the first response.
+When sticky sessions are enabled, a cookie is set on the initial request and response to let the client know which server handles the first response.
-On subsequent requests, the client is forwarded to the same server.
+On subsequent requests, to keep the session alive with the same server, the client should resend the same cookie.

+!!! info "Stickiness on multiple levels"

+    When chaining or mixing load-balancers (e.g. a load-balancer of servers is one of the "children" of a load-balancer of services), for stickiness to work all the way, the option needs to be specified at all required levels.
+Which means the client needs to send a cookie with as many key/value pairs as there are sticky levels.

 !!! info "Stickiness & Unhealthy Servers"